aniketsharma21/rag_llm/README.md

     The web interface will be available at `http://localhost:3000`.

 3.  **Upload Documents and Chat**
-    -   Navigate to the "Browse Documents" page to upload your files.
+    -   Navigate to the "Upload Documents" page to drag & drop new files, monitor ingest status, and open the preview modal via the eye icon.
-    -   Return to the "New Chat" page to start asking questions!
+    -   Use the "New Chat" view to ask questions; summaries stream first, followed by grouped detail bullets and document cards.
+    -   Source cards provide quick "Preview" and "Open" options using the backend preview service.

 ### Using the Backend CLI (Optional)